Jack Garland Airport Remediation Project

 Tackling the challenge at Jack Garland Airport…

-"Addressing the public health and safety concerns of the North Bay community with comprehensive cleanup of the airport's PFAS contaminants is our team's top priority," says Jacobs Global Environmental Market Director Bruce Chalmers.
+"Addressing the public health and safety concerns of the North Bay community with comprehensive cleanup of the airport's PFAS contaminants is our team's top priority," says Jacobs Global Environmental Market Director Chrissy Thom.
 "As an industry leader in environmental consulting, our unique ability to shape PFAS solutions is drawn from our thorough understanding of PFAS chemical behavior, regulatory requirements and innovative treatment and remediation approaches."

-In the near term, this process includes the removal and treatment of the most contaminated soil, the injection of adsorptive material in targeted hot spots to treat exiting groundwater, and the placement of adsorptive material at exit locations to prevent PFAS in surface water from migrating downstream.
+In the near term, this process includes the removal and treatment of the most contaminated soil, the injection of adsorptive material along the property boundary to treat exiting groundwater, and the placement of adsorptive material at exit locations to prevent PFAS in surface water from migrating downstream.

-"What we'll be doing this coming year at the firefighter training area is excavating some soil and actually sending it off site to a facility in Ontario that does soil recycling," says Carol Mowder, a chemical engineer and Jacobs’ senior technical consultant for the work in North Bay.
-"They'll be cleaning the soil up and removing the PFAS and they'll also explore ways to filter groundwater at the site.”
+"What we'll be doing this coming year at the firefighter training area is excavating some soil and sending it to an offsite disposal facility in Ontario equipped with leachate collection and treatment processes" says Carol Mowder, a chemical engineer and Jacobs’ senior technical consultant for the work in North Bay.

 “Another option we're considering is to put activated carbon into the ground," says Travis Tan, Jacobs' project manager for the North Bay remediation.
 "It's kind of like a tap filter that will filter the PFAS before the groundwater leaves the site."